All Episodes

 All of that debunks what Joe Biden said when he did his last job interview with the American people, looked in the camera.

-Oh, by the way, he also told us the laptop was fake, and it wasn't.
+Oh, by the way, he also told us the laptop was fake and it wasn't.

-Joe Biden lied to get hit in his final job interview with the American people in the fall of 2020.
+Joe Biden lied to get in his final job interview with the American people in the fall of 2020.

-He lied on multiple fronts, according to the evidence now in front of us, and he got his job because he misled the American people.
+He lied on multiple fronts, according to the evidence now in front of us.

 That is the one thing, no matter what comes of this, that is now clear to the American people.